MichaelRoyceCarroll/kerntopia/README.md

 # Kerntopia 🌾✨

-**Kerntopia is comprehensive SLANG-centric GPU kernel benchmarking suite that makes kernel development accessible to everyone.**
+**Kerntopia is a comprehensive SLANG-centric GPU kernel benchmarking suite that makes kernel development accessible to everyone.**

 Whether you're a curious developer wanting to demystify SLANG or a SIGGRAPH regular- this suite has your back.